 Outcomes & Impact

-We have received the formal agreement from partnership organizations to begin implementing physical commemorations through interpretive signage and educational materials.
+We are working with community partners to implement physical commemorations through interpretive signage and educational materials.
 These efforts create visible markers of Chinese diasporic heritage in places where it was previously invisible.

 An excerpt of the zine about Nanaimo's Four Lost Chinatowns.
 Foundation for Chinese Dignity.